Corrected generalized cross-validation for finite ensembles of penalized estimators: Acknowledgements

 \section{Acknowledgements}

 We warmly thank Arun {K.} Kuchibhotla for orchestrating this ensemble as well as many insightful discussions and feedback while developing the ideas in the paper.
-We also warmly thank Ryan J.\ Tibshirani, Alessandro Rinaldo, Yuting Wei, Matey Neykov, Daniel LeJeune for many insightful discussions surrounding generalized cross-validation and ensembles in general (and especially of the ridge and lasso estimators).
+We also warmly thank Ryan {J.} Tibshirani, Alessandro Rinaldo, Yuting Wei, Matey Neykov, Daniel LeJeune for many insightful discussions surrounding generalized cross-validation and ensembles in general (and especially of the ridge and lasso estimators).
+Finally, we thank the anonymous reviewers for their constructive feedback and suggestions, leading to several technical and presentational improvements throughout the paper.

 P.C.\ Bellec's research was partially supported by the NSF Grant DMS-1945428.
 P.\ Patil thanks the computing support provided by grant MTH230020, which enabled experiments at the Pittsburgh Supercomputing Center Bridge-2 RM-partition.